miroslavrut/sql_zoo/README.md

 WHERE population >= 200000000;
 ```
 4. ##### South America In millions
-`LIKE` is case-insensitive search/match operator, can be used with wildcards:
-	- % representing zero or more characters
-	- _ representing a single character
+`LIKE` is case-insensitive search/match operator, can be used with wildcards:% representing zero or more characters, _ representing a single character
 ```sql
 SELECT name, population/1000000 AS population_milion
 FROM world